 The loose belt shows that you need to replace it.
 When the belt rotates, such as when the engine starts, the movement requires moderate tension.

-A loose belt slips again and again due to that engine can’t work efficiently.
-As your timing belt loose, you must tight it or replace it immediately.
+A loose timing belt slips again and again due to that your engine won’t be able to work efficiently.
+As your timing belt is loose, you must tighten it or replace it immediately.

-The belt slipping is one of the famous signs of a bad timing belt.
+The belt slipping is one of the famous symptoms of a bad timing belt.
 The belt slip shows that your belt teethes are damaged, and you need to replace your belt.

 6) Engine Misfiring